How to Become a

 If we had to distill the main goal of a BDR into a single point, it would be to assist in company growth, at any means necessary.
 Read on to learn more.

-Responsibilities of a BDR
+Responsibilities of a Business Development Representative

 A typical day for a Business Development Representative (BDR) may involve a variety of tasks, including: